Justin McCarthy, "Fully Half of Americans Have Tried Marijuana," Gallup, August 10, 2023.

-The states are Connecticut, Delaware, Illinois, Maryland, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, and Rhode Island.
+The states are Delaware, Hawaii, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, North Carolina, North Dakota, Ohio, and Rhode Island.

 National Research Council, “Informing America’s Policy on Illegal Drugs: What We Don’t Know Keeps Hurting Us,” National Academy Press, 2001; pp. 192-93.

 ACLU, “A Tale of Two Countries: Racially Targeted Arrests in the Era of Marijuana Reform,” 2020.

 Abrams D.I., et al., “Vaporization as a Smokeless Cannabis Delivery System: a Pilot Study,” Clinical Pharmacology and Therapeutics 82(5): 572-8, November 2007.

 June S. Beittel, Mexico: Organized Crime and Drug Trafficking Organizations (CRS Report No. R41576)

 “With U.S. competition hurting its marijuana business, Mexico warms a little to legalization,” Los Angeles Times, January 27, 2018; U.S. Customs and Border Protection, CBP Enforcement Statistics, Fiscal Year 2020.
 "Drug Seizure Statistics FY2023," U.S. Customs and Border Patrol.
 (Accessed Sept.
 25, 2023). https://www.cbp.gov/newsroom/stats/drug-seizure-statistics